belangeo/pyo/trunk/doc/PyoTableObject/NewTable.rst

 .. method:: NewTable.getRate()

-    Return the frequency in cps at which the sound will be read at its original pitch.
+    Return the frequency (cycles per second) at which the sound will be read when at it's original pitch.